 Before the snow came and antipodean winter set in properly, I wanted to try and push my end-point from trip three further south.
 Hopping a few tubes, trains and buses, I slept just outside the village of Popeta.

-From here I set out to have poke around an “investigation” section of the GPT that Jan Dudeck had yet to explore, but had observed animal and arrriero horse tracks via Google Maps.
+From here I set out to have poke around an “investigation” section of the GPT that Jan Dudeck had yet to explore, but had observed animal and arrriero horse tracks via satellite image.

-Day two and three I pushed over the pass I believe to be called “Paso Coligues” (due to a small lake on the northern side with a similar name,) and continued forcing my way down the precipitous Rio Claro de Cauquenes valley, under the watchful eye of condors and the still-blazing Chilean sun.
+Day two and three I pushed over the pass I believe to be called “Paso Coligues” (due to a small lake on the northern side with a similar name,) and continued pushing my way down the precipitous Rio Claro de Cauquenes valley, under the watchful eye of condors and the ferocious Chilean sun.